Four Things To Know about Going Zero-Proof at Disney World

 Sometimes you’ll be going off-menu because there’s nothing on the menu.
 And sometimes, it will be because you want to try something new and interesting.
 Depending on the circumstances, your strategy might be a little different.

 It’s good to head in with a simple standard (or two) that you favor.
-Be flexible about components such as mint, lime, or lemon; stick to simple items that most bars will stock.
-The no-jito is a good example of a mocktail that almost any bar can put together: mint, lime, sugar, and club soda or Sprite.
+Be flexible about garnishes; stick to common items that most bars will stock, such as mint, lime, or lemon.
+The no-jito is a mocktail that almost any bar can put together: mint, lime, sugar, and club soda or Sprite.
 And if even that makes your server look a bit nervous, be prepared to back off.
-Pro tip: if your mint looks pristine when your drink arrives, don’t be afraid to muddle it yourself using a spoon against the side of your glass.
+Pro tip: If your mint looks pristine when your drink arrives, don’t be afraid to muddle it yourself using a spoon against the side of your glass.

 If you know that your bartender can meet your desire for creative mixology, be prepared to describe flavors you like.
 Sweet, sour, tart, bitter, subtle, intense, or spicy can all provide a guide to what you’re looking for.
 If you drink sometimes but aren’t drinking at this moment, listing a couple of your favorites can give some direction.
 A preference for cosmos will yield a very different glass than if you say you love gin and tonics.